arcanemachine/django-menu-maker/README.md

 This project allows restaurant owners to register their restaurant and create a customized menu, allowing customers to easily view the restaurant's offerings from a desktop or mobile device.

-Menu Maker is a project that showcases my understanding of best practices using Django and Git.
+Menu Maker is a project that showcases my understanding of best practices using Python, Django and Git.
 In short, it is a simple CRUD app that showcases Django's utility as a web-first framework.
+It is intended to serve as a reference guide for best practices when making a basic CRUD app.
+Only the code needed to perform the desired task is used.
+There is no useless boilerplate or filler.

+This app is made using Python 3.8.6 and Django 3.1.2, and takes advantage of modern convenienves offered by the software (e.g. Python's f-strings)

+This app makes use of the following Python practices and modules:
+    - Follows the Python PEP8 style guide (linted using flake8)
+    - Uses Coverage module to ensure all sections of the code has been tested

 Menu Maker makes use of many of Django's primary features:

-- Django's built-in ORM
+- Django's built-in ORM:
     - This project uses SQLite for maximum portability and ease of setup
 - Whenever possible, Class-Based Views (CBVs) are used, in order to take advantage of the features that are built into Django's CBVs (e.g. easy paging).
-- Django's built-in test runner
+- Django's built-in test runner:
     - To the best of my knowledge, all statements in the code have been properly tested (Coverage is currently at 94%).
     - Due to how Python's Coverage module detects code coverage, the number is a bit short of 100%.
 My goal is not to ensure that the badge says 100%, but to ensure that the codebase is sound.
     - All efforts have been made to ensure that the tests cover all expected circumstances.